sagarkhati/spring_data_jpa/README.md

 spring.jpa.hibernate.ddl-auto=update
 ```

-above two properties help to show the sql command in console and create the product table in db.
+above two properties help to show the sql command in console and create the product table in db